eye-division/jennyblyth/_gallery/carolyn-horton.md

   through the paper onto the rolled out black ink.&nbsp; This is wiped off leaving only the desired image.
 Colour is introduced with added chine collee as the plate is run through the press.
-Other preferred techniques are dry point engraving, hard and soft ground etching, again with chine coll&eacute;
-  that she scalpels out and collages onto canvases lined with Japanese Kozo paper.
+Other preferred techniques are dry point engraving, hard and soft ground etching, again with chine collé that she scalpels out and collages onto canvases lined with Japanese Kozo paper.

   ### THE CIRCUS IS COMING TO TOWN&nbsp;